 - Urethral discharge and/or dysuria usually indicate an STI.

-- Ideally, a diagnosis of urethritis needs to be made for which microscopy of a Gram-stained slide is required (see separate article Gonorrhoea).
+- Ideally, a diagnosis of urethritis needs to be made for which microscopy of a Gram-stained slide is required.
+See the separate Gonorrhoea article.

 - Tests for gonorrhoea and chlamydia are recommended.

 - Men with testicular swelling or discomfort should have STI excluded.
 The most common cause of these symptoms in men aged under 40 is C. trachomatis.
 A midstream specimen of urine (MSU) is also advisable to exclude a urinary tract organism as a cause of this, especially in those aged over 40.

 - Details can be found in the articles linked above under the heading 'Diseases which may be transmitted sexually'.

 - Management of STIs in children and young people is beyond the scope of this article.

 - Anyone who is being treated for an STI should abstain from sexual activity until treatment (their own and their partner's) is complete.

 - Partner notification is difficult to undertake comprehensively in primary care and is best left to specialist GUM services.